 I ended up choosing some beautiful rust/coral toned lace, corded through with silver metallic threads, and decided to make a sweet little fitted shell top plus something floor length and glamorous to go with it (more on the companion garment and the full outfit reveal to come in another post).

-So the pattern I chose to use for my top is McCalls 7540.
-It’s a princess seamed fitted shape with back zip, high neckline and cut-in armholes.
+So the pattern I chose to use for my top is McCalls 7540(no longer available).
+It’s a princess-seamed fitted shape with a back zip, high neckline and cut-in armholes.
 Perfect for the idea that I had in my mind.

 Once I was happy with the toile I unpicked it all and trimmed off all seam allowances so that I had the exact pattern shapes.
 These were all laid out along the lace fabric next to each other with the lower hemlines all sitting right on the beautiful scalloped lace edge…I wanted to have a clean and uninterrupted pretty edge all around my top.

 I thread traced accurately around each pattern shape, including all of the contours of the princess seaming.

 …And this is the part where I froze a bit… How to proceed?
 I’ve made up lace before (see here) but never quite like this.